Structural Abstraction as an Inductive Bias for Non-Stationary Language Model Training: Results

-As shown in \cref{fig:training-curves}, both normal SFT and AAT exhibit similar high-level behavior.
-Specifically, there is an initial spike in forgetting corresponding to the introduction of a new domain, followed by a gradual stabilization.
-For known edges, forgetting decreases and then plateaus, while for unknown edges, it continues to decrease.
-Online accuracy follows a complementary pattern.
-Accuracy on known edges initially rises and then declines, while accuracy on unknown edges increases substantially.
-A similar shift occurs later in training (around step 60), where known-edge accuracy recovers as unknown-edge accuracy decreases.
-Importantly, both edge types involve newly introduced entities; the distinction is whether the relation is explicitly observed or must be inferred.
-These dynamics reflect a trade-off between fitting instance-level supervision and learning relational structure that supports inductive generalization.

-Despite these shared trends, AAT consistently exhibits lower forgetting and higher online accuracy, particularly on unknown edges and during the early stages of training on known edges.
-Notably, these gains arise even though AAT operates in a strictly online regime without storing or replaying past examples.
-This suggests that abstraction provides a stabilizing signal that mitigates interference and supports the accumulation of relational knowledge without explicit memory buffers.
+As shown in \cref{fig:training-curves}, both normal SFT and AAT exhibit similar high-level dynamics: an initial spike in forgetting at domain transitions, followed by gradual stabilization.
+For known edges, forgetting decreases and plateaus; for unknown edges, it continues to decrease throughout training.
+Online accuracy follows a complementary pattern; known-edge accuracy rises then declines while unknown-edge accuracy increases substantially.
+These dynamics reflect the fundamental tension between fitting instance-level supervision and learning the relational structure that supports inductive generalization.
+Despite these shared trends, AAT consistently exhibits lower forgetting and higher online accuracy, particularly on unknown edges and during the early stages of known-edge learning suggesting that the structural abstraction signal provides a stabilizing effect.

-This stabilization can be explained by the geometry of the loss landscape.
-The abstract loss regularizes optimization toward smoother regions, reducing loss surface variance by 17.00\% and lowering the coefficient of variation from 0.1549 to 0.1375.
-Along the training trajectory, abstract loss improves by an average of 0.243 nats (up to 0.427), while adverse effects remain small (0.038 nats).
-Although absolute loss is marginally higher (2.64\% on average), the resulting landscape exhibits smoother gradients and fewer sharp interactions between parameters.
-These results suggest that abstraction acts as an implicit regularizer, guiding optimization toward more stable regions of the loss surface and reducing interference during continual learning.
+This stabilization is directly reflected in the geometry of the loss landscape.
+Compared to normal SFT, AAT reduces loss surface variance by 17.00\% and lowers the coefficient of variation from 0.1549 to 0.1375, confirming the theoretical prediction that abstraction guides optimization toward smoother, lower-interference regions.
+Along the training trajectory, the abstract loss term improves by an average of 0.243 nats (up to 0.427 nats), while adverse effects on the instance loss remain small (0.038 nats on average).
+Although absolute loss is marginally higher (2.64\% on average), the resulting landscape exhibits smoother loss and fewer sharp parameter interactions.
+These results show that the abstraction training signal does not merely add noise or auxiliary supervision, it measurably reshapes the optimization landscape in a direction consistent with reduced catastrophic interference.